1993 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1993 Penny Value By Variety

-The 1993 penny value chart below provides a comprehensive overview of what these coins are worth across different mint marks and conditions.
+The 1993 penny value chart below gives you a clear picture of what these coins are worth across every major mint and condition level.

 1993 Penny Value Chart